Lo-Mein/data-structures-algorithms-review/README.md

 #### When to Use Arrays

-- **Ordered Data:** Arrays are suitable for storing ordered data where the position of each element matters.
-- **Random Access:** Accessing elements by index allows for constant-time random access.
-- **Fixed Size:** When the size of the collection is known and doesn't change frequently, arrays are a good choice.
+- **Storing and accessing data:** Arrays are used to store and retrieve data in a specific order.
+- **Sorting:** Arrays can be used to sort data in ascending or descending order.
+Sorting algorithms such as bubble sort, merge sort, and quicksort rely heavily on arrays.
+- **Searching:** Arrays can be searched for specific elements using algorithms such as linear search and binary search.
+- **Matrices:** Arrays are used to represent matrices in mathematical computations such as matrix multiplication, linear algebra, and image processing.
+- **Stacks and Queues:** Arrays are used as the underlying data structure for implementing stacks and queues, which are commonly used in algorithms and data structures.
+- **Graphs:** Arrays can be used to represent graphs in computer science.
+Each element in the array represents a node in the graph, and the relationships between the nodes are represented by the values stored in the array.

 #### Advantages

 1. **Constant Time Access:** Accessing elements by index is done in constant time, O(1).
-2. **Memory Efficiency:** Arrays use contiguous memory, reducing memory overhead.
+2. **Memory Efficiency:** Arrays allow for fast data retrieval because the data is stored in contiguous memory locations
-3. **Simple and Intuitive:** The concept of arrays is straightforward and widely understood.
+3. **Fast data retrieval::** The concept of arrays is straightforward and widely understood.

 #### Disadvantages

 1. **Fixed Size:** Arrays have a fixed size, making it challenging to dynamically resize them.
 2. **Insertion and Deletion:** Inserting or deleting elements in the middle requires shifting elements, leading to a time-consuming operation.
-3. **Homogeneous Elements:** Arrays store elements of the same type, which might limit flexibility.
+3. **Memory allocation issues:** Allocating a large array can be problematic, particularly in systems with limited memory.
+4. **Limited data type support:** Arrays have limited support for complex data types such as objects and structures, as the elements of an array must all be of the same data type.

 ### Hashing